SURFBOARDS FOR BEGINNERS

 Quite bulky to carry around

-The fact that it is hard means it will hurt more if it actually hits you compared to foam boards
+The fact that it is hard means it will hurt more if it hits you compared to foam boards

 Harder to catch waves with them than foam boards